jvargh7/jvargh7.github.io/_projects/subgroups.md

 A novel approach for precision medicine for diabetes involves classifying newly diagnosed type 2 diabetes patients into data-driven endotypes based on their clinical characteristics (e.g., age at diagnosis, body mass index, HbA1c, HOMA2-IR, HOMA2-B).
 These endotypes vary in their genetic profile, presentation, responses to antihyperglycemic medication and risk of diabetes-related complications.
 However, reasons such as unavailability of HOMA2 indices in routinely collected clinical data, scarcity of data on endotypes derived from non-European populations, non-replicable cut-points for clinical variables and hard cluster assignment ignoring multifactorial nature of diabetes, preclude the widespread translation of this phenotyping approach from cohort studies to clinical practice.

-This is ongoing work with [Dr. KM Venkat Narayan](https://sph.emory.edu/faculty/profile/index.php?FID=kabayam-venkat%20narayan-12559) and [Dr. Joyce C. Ho](https://joyceho.github.io/)
+This is ongoing work with [Dr. KM Venkat Narayan](https://sph.emory.edu/faculty/profile/index.php?FID=kabayam-venkat%20narayan-12559), [Dr. Joyce C. Ho](https://joyceho.github.io/) and [Zhongyu Li](https://www.linkedin.com/in/zhongyu-li-46680924b).

 <div class="row">